 I remember very little of the lecture except a fine glow of enthusiasm on my own part. … I felt strangely elated to take his transcendental arm afterwards and walk leisurely home.

 Dickinson’s refusal to meet the eminent visitor as merely a relation of his host might be connected to her own growing sense of vocation.
-Very soon, in 1858, she would commence creating her poetic fascicles.
+Very soon, in 1858, she would commence gathering her poems into hand-sewn booklets we call “fascicles.”
 We know that Emerson was an important source for the young poet because her first “gentle, yet Grave Preceptor,” Benjamin Franklin Newton (1821-1853), a student in her father’s law office during 1847-49 and a frequent visitor to the family, sent her a copy of Emerson’s Poems (1847), his first volume of collected poetry, as a farewell gift.
 Newton was Dickinson’s first contact with the liberal-leaning Unitarian version of Christianity championed by Emerson.
 In his recommendations, Newton offered the nineteen-year old poet-in-the-making a view of human dignity and sovereignty of self more elevating than her family’s Congregationalism with its dour Calvinist teachings about innate depravity and a wrathful God.
-The first person to encourage Dickinson’s poetic sensibility, Newton opened a new world of spirituality and reading to her and his gift of Emerson’s poetry had a lasting effect.
+The first person to encourage Dickinson’s poetic sensibility, Newton opened a new world of spirituality and reading to her, and his gift of Emerson’s poetry had a lasting effect.
 He marked several poems for her special perusal, which we will discuss in the Poems section.

 Emerson’s biographical sketch of Thoreau in the Atlantic Monthly would have also affected Dickinson.
 In a discussion of Emerson’s “anti-mentoring” of Thoreau and Dickinson, Lawrence Buell charts the changing effect of the 1862 sketch: